Postural drainage is one way to help treat breathing problems due to swelling and too much mucus in the airways of the lungs.

 A respiratory therapist, nurse, or doctor will show you the best position for postural drainage.

-The best time to do postural drainage is either before a meal or 1 ½ hours after a meal, when your stomach is emptiest.
+The best time to do postural drainage is either before a meal or an hour and a half after a meal, when your stomach is emptiest.

 Use one of the following positions: